Our Motley Fool Rule Your Retirement review will tell you everything you need to know about this stock-picking service.

 Motley Fool Rule Breakers Newsletter

-A Rule Breakers pick tends to be a burgeoning, small- to mid-cap company in an emergent industry.
-These picks also include those with relatively recent IPOs or that are headquartered in foreign cities.
+A Rule Breakers pick tends to be a burgeoning, small- to mid-cap company in an emerging industry.

-Fool.com says that, as of August 2019, the Rule Breakers portfolio is returning 157% on initial investments, outdistancing the S&P 500 index by a substantial margin.
+Fool.com says that, as of August 2019, the Rule Breakers portfolio is returning 157% on initial investments, outpacing the S&P 500 index by a substantial margin.

-Robert Brokamp’s Rule Your Retirement package also offers a series of stock picks, sample portfolios, and analysis of retirement investment issues.
+Robert Brokamp’s Rule Your Retirement service also offers a series of stock picks, sample portfolios, and analysis of retirement investment issues.